panyam/s3gen/docs/04-creating-content.md

 ## Parametric Pages

 A parametric page is a template that can generate multiple pages from a single file.
 This is useful for things like tag and category pages, where the layout is the same but the content is different for each term.
+Parametric pages are handled by the built-in `ParametricPages` rule.

-To create a parametric page, you create a file with a name like `[param].html`.
+To create a parametric page, you create a file with a name like `[param].html` or `[param].md`.
 For example, a tag page might be at `content/tags/[tag].html`.

-Inside this template, you'll have two main sections:
+The `ParametricPages` rule works in two phases, and your template must support both:

-1.  **Parameter Discovery**: The first part of the template is responsible for discovering all the possible values for the parameter.
-You'll typically use `s3gen`'s template functions to get a list of all your content and then extract the unique terms (e.g., all the unique tags).
-For each term, you'll call the `AddParam` function to tell `s3gen` to generate a page for that term.
+1.  **Discovery Phase**: `s3gen` first "pre-renders" the template to discover all possible values for the parameter.
+In this phase, the `.Res.ParamName` variable is an empty string.
+Your template logic should call the `AddParam` function for each value it finds (e.g., for each unique tag).
-2.  **Page Rendering**: The second part of the template is responsible for rendering the page for a *specific* parameter value. `s3gen` will re-run the template for each parameter value it discovered, and in this second pass, you can access the current parameter value using `.Res.ParamName`.
+2.  **Generation Phase**: After discovering the values, `s3gen` renders the template once for each value.
+In this phase, `.Res.ParamName` is set to the specific value for that page (e.g., "go", "react", etc.).
+Your template logic should use this value to filter and display the correct content.

 Here's a simplified example of a tag page at `content/tags/[tag].html`: